 Post Traumatic Stress Disorder is a severe anxiety disorder with characteristic symptoms that can develop after the direct experience of an extremely traumatic stressor such as the threat of a violent death or serious injury.
 Usually associated with war and sexual assault.

-One in three people who survive stays in an intensive care unit (ICU) and require use of a mechanical ventilator showe substantial PTSD symptoms.
-Further reading here
+One in three people who survive stays in an Intensive Care Unit (ICU) and require use of a mechanical ventilator show substantial PTSD symptoms. (sometimes referred to as Post Sepsis Syndrome) Further reading here

 *tables supplied by World Sepsis Day

 My youngest daughter has had 2 operations to correct this condition.
 From 2008-2013 I ran the London 10k as part of the Scoliosis Campaign Fund Team (SCF and SAUK) and 2013 both my daughters also ran PLUS Scarlett completed a Skydive just after her 16th birthday.
 Every year we also take part in the Lincoln Santa Fun Run.

 Scoliosis is a sideways curvature of the spine, in which the spinal column can also twist, pulling the ribcage out of position.
 About 3 out of every 100 people have some form of scoliosis, though for many people it’s not much of a problem.
 For a small number of people, the curve gets worse as they grow and they may need a brace or an operation to correct it.

 Someone with scoliosis may have a back that curves like an “S” or a “C.” It may or may not be noticeable to others.
 While small curves generally do not cause problems, larger curves can cause discomfort.
 Most types of scoliosis are more common in girls than boys, and girls with scoliosis are more likely to need treatment.